Music of Neon Genesis Evangelion: Classical music

 In addition to Sagisu's original compositions, the soundtrack also includes classical music, such as Johann Sebastian Bach's Suite for Cello Solo No.1 in G Major, Violin Partita No.3, Suite No. 3 in D Major and Herz und Mund und Tat und Leben, Johann Pachelbel's Canon, Georg Friedrich Händel's Messiah, Giuseppe Verdi's Requiem and Ludwig van Beethoven's Ode to Joy.

 Hideaki Anno, himself a fan of classical music, initially requested that the Polovician Dances, from Aleksandr Borodin's opera Prince Igor, be used as the opening theme song for the series, but that request was rejected by TV Tokyo.
 Anno's use of classical music during violent scenes has been compared to Stanley Kubrick's works.
 The Cello Suite, played by Shinji in the fifteenth episode of the series, was selected by screenwriter Akio Satsukawa, who is known for using classical music pieces, such as Manon Lescaut and Madama Butterfly, in his works.

 Ode to Joy is used as the soundtrack for the series' twenty-fourth episode, and features lyrics with several parallels to the series' plot.
 The song was used to echo the theme of the episode and for the line "We enter intoxicated and quivering, O Heavenly One, into Thy temple".
-The piece was used in both the original series, in the scene in which Kaworu Nagisa attempts to break into the deepst part of Nerv Headquarters, as well as in the film Neon Genesis Evangelion: Death and Rebirth and in the third installment of the Rebuild of Evangelion saga.
+The piece was used in both the original series, in the scene in which Kaworu Nagisa attempts to break into the deepest part of Nerv Headquarters, as well as in the film Neon Genesis Evangelion: Death and Rebirth and in the third installment of the Rebuild of Evangelion saga.
 Haiku Hoffer has noted how Ode to Joy, unlike other pieces such as Bach's Cello Suite, is well known in Japan, as it is played during end-of-year concerts called Daiku; the fact that Kaworu hums the piece in front of Shinji, seen in Japan as a song to be sung as a group symbol of cooperation and a sense of community, would immediately suggest to the Japanese viewer how the two characters are destined to become friends over the course of the series.
 Also audible in the piece is the phrase "der Cherub steht vor Gott", "the cherub stands before God", which Hoffer associates with the fact that Kaworu stands before the Angel Lilith, a figure resembling a deity.
 Bach's Jesu, Joy of Man's Desiring has also been used in Rebuild promotional videos.